-Given the nature of our business operations and activities, we only consume electricity, fresh water and printing paper and ink.
+Given the nature of our business operations and activities, we only consume electricity, fresh water, printing paper, and ink.
 We are conscious of our responsibility to conserve natural resources.
 We have approved and implemented clear environmental policies and measures with the target of establishing a green practice by producing no pollution and conserving scarce resources.
-Our usage of electricity, printing paper and water for 2019 were recorded below:
+Our usage of electricity, printing paper and water during 2020 are reported below: